Memory-Leakers/Minigame/README.md

 * AdriSeSa (UI && Menu)<br/>

 ## Assets:
-Most asset are modifications of the original game.<br/>
+Most Assets are modifications of the original game.<br/>
 Music: https://www.bilibili.com/video/BV15t41147K5?t=841<br/>
-SFX: free sound source<br/>
+SFX: Free sound source<br/>

 ## Licence:
 This project is licensed under an unmodifield MIT licence, which is an OSI-certifield license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.